 It is helpful to provide your student number in communication with the Graduate Coordinator and your advisor.
-Please note that some courses require an application including ECTE/EDLE 591, ECTE/EDUC 595, and EDUC 681.
+Please note that some courses require an application including ECTE 591, ECTE/EDUC 595, EDLE 691/692, and EDUC 681.
 There are deadlines for these applications.
-The applications are available at https://www.ferris.edu/arts-sciences/departments/education/soe-app-forms.htm
+The applications are available at

 Semester Application Deadline

 Spring December 1

 Summer April 1

-Fall August 1
+Fall April 1